Candidates to underwrite Japan Post IPO narrowed down to 15 firms

-TOKYO The number of candidates looking to underwrite Japan Post's [IPO-JAPP.T] initial public offering has been whittled down to 15 firms from an initial 21 that applied last week, the Ministry of Finance said on Friday.
+TOKYO, Sept 5 The number of candidates looking to underwrite Japan Post's initial public offering has been whittled down to 15 firms from an initial 21 that applied last week, the Ministry of Finance said on Friday.

 The ministry will choose six domestic and four foreign brokerages as early as the month's end after taking into account their sales strategies and handling fees.

-The brokerages are vying to underwrite the IPO scheduled for 2015, which market participants expect to raise almost $10 billion (6.12 billion pounds) for the government.
+The brokerages are vying to underwrite the IPO scheduled for 2015, which market participants expect to raise almost $10 billion for the government.

 The remaining domestic brokerages are Mitsubishi UFJ Morgan Stanley, Daiwa, Nomura, SMBC Nikko, Mizuho, Tokai Tokyo, Okasan, SBI and Ichiyoshi, the ministry announced on its homepage.